 If your questions become too personal too quickly, they might be perceived as unpleasant, probing, and scary, so take your time and trust the process.
 You’ll get closer and start bonding as time goes on.

-After about 30 minutes of talking, you can start asking about deeper matters.
+After about 30 minutes of talking, you can start to go deeper.
 Again, make sure that the questions are relevant to what you’re discussing.

 If you’re talking about family, an example of a deeper question could be, “How do you feel about your relationship with your mother?”
 Give your friend the time to answer if they feel comfortable doing so and answer the same question that you asked them.
 Give them the time to ask you follow-up questions, too.

-If the conversation is going well, you can ask even more personal questions.
-You could talk about a vulnerability if they’re previously mentioned their insecurities and ask something like, “When was the last time you cried in front of someone else?”
+If the conversation is going well, you can go even more personal.
+You could talk about a vulnerability if they previously mentioned their insecurities and ask something like, “When was the last time you cried in front of someone else?”

 If you have gradually gotten to know each other through the easier but still personal questions, then it’s fine to ask deep questions without them feeling unnatural.
-Your friend will let you know if at any point they don’t want to continue the conversation.
+Your friend will let you know at any point if they want to continue the conversation or not.